unisi-tech/unisi/README.md

 ```

 ### Load to server Button ###
-Special button provides file loading from user device or computer to the Unisi server.
+Special button provides file loading from user device or computer to a Unisi system.
 ```
 UploadButton('Load', handler_when_loading_finish, icon = 'photo_library')
 ```